WHAT IS TRICHOMONIASIS?

 If trichomoniasis is diagnosed during pregnancy treatment options may need to be discussed with a specialist.

-It is important to avoid any unprotected sexual intercourse for seven days after treatment has finished to allow the treatment to work completely and to avoid reinfection or infecting others.
+It is important to avoid any unprotected sexual intercourse for seven days after treatment has finished to allow the treatment to work completely and to avoid becoming reinfected, or infecting others.
 You may also need re-testing four weeks later if your symptoms continue.

 HOW CAN YOU AVOID CATCHING TRICHOMONIASIS?

-Using condoms every time you have vaginal or anal sex is the best way to prevent trichomoniasis and other STIs.
+Using condoms every time you have sexual intercourse is the best way to prevent trichomoniasis and other STIs

-If you are diagnosed with a sexually transmitted infection (STI), it is important to be tested for other STIs such as chlamydia.
+If you are diagnosed with an STI such as trichomoniasis, it is important to be checked for other STIs such as chlamydia.
 Your partners should also be notified, checked and treated if required.
 Be sure to have another test after treatment to make sure it has been cleared up.